Acquisition SaaS

 Best forMedium and long termQuick test, short term

-SEO or SEA: what the numbers say
+SEO or PPC: what the numbers say

 On cost, the gap is clear.
-According to the CAC by channel benchmark from First Page Sage, a customer acquired through expertise-driven SEO costs around $647, versus $802 for SEA (Google Ads).
+According to the CAC by channel benchmark from First Page Sage, a customer acquired through expertise-driven SEO costs around $647, versus $802 for PPC (Google Ads).
 We covered these figures channel by channel in our study on CAC by channel for B2B SaaS.

 On volume, organic dominates.
 Organic search captures roughly 53% of web traffic and the vast majority of clicks on Google, while the average cost per click on Google Ads hovered around $4.66 in 2024 according to HigherVisibility.
 In B2B, organic even converts slightly better, at 2.9% versus 2.1% for paid.

 2026 nuance: the arrival of Google's AI Overviews is lowering click-through rates, both organic and paid, according to Search Engine Land.
-All the more reason to target precise, high-intent queries rather than raw volume, in both SEO and SEA.
+All the more reason to target precise, high-intent queries rather than raw volume, in both SEO and PPC.

-If you're launching your SaaS and need to validate a message fast, SEA buys you learning within days: you know within a week which keywords and which promises drive clicks.
+If you're launching your SaaS and need to validate a message fast, PPC buys you learning within days: you know within a week which keywords and which promises drive clicks.
 It's the short-term channel, as long as the budget holds.

 SEO, on the other hand, is an asset that compounds.
 It takes months to build up, but each page keeps working at no marginal cost.
-For a founder at the 0-to-1 stage, the winning sequence is often: SEA to learn, SEO launched in parallel as soon as the message is validated.
+For a founder at the 0-to-1 stage, the winning sequence is often: PPC to learn, SEO launched in parallel as soon as the message is validated.
 Estimate the real cost of each channel with our channel cost calculator.

 Your choice also depends on your deal size.
-High deal size and long cycle: SEA stays profitable even when expensive.
+High deal size and long cycle: PPC stays profitable even when expensive.
 Small self-serve deal size: only SEO holds up economically over time.
 To frame your full channel mix, lean on our SaaS acquisition strategy.

 The best setups don't choose, they orchestrate.
-Use SEA to occupy the commercial queries your SEO hasn't won yet, then shift the budget to organic as soon as a page ranks at the top.
+Use PPC to occupy the commercial queries your SEO hasn't won yet, then shift the budget to organic as soon as a page ranks at the top.
 That way you stop paying for a click you'd get for free.

-Watch out for the average-CAC trap: a branded keyword in SEA shows a laughably low cost per acquisition, while a generic keyword blows up.
+Watch out for the average-CAC trap: a branded keyword in PPC shows a laughably low cost per acquisition, while a generic keyword blows up.
 Segment your campaigns and compare each group against the equivalent SEO acquisition.
 Our CAC calculator and the LinkedIn Ads vs Google Ads comparison help you decide channel by channel.

 Verdict